pypa/setuptools/docs/references/keywords.rst

-    A string or list of strings specifying what other distributions need to be present in order for the *setup script* to run.  ``setuptools`` will attempt to obtain these (even going so far as to download them using ``EasyInstall``) before processing the rest of the setup script or commands.
+    A string or list of strings specifying what other distributions need to be present in order for the *setup script* to run.  ``setuptools`` will attempt to obtain these (using pip if available) before processing the rest of the setup script or commands.
 This argument is needed if you are using distutils extensions as part of your build process; for example, extensions that process setup() arguments and turn them into EGG-INFO metadata files.

     (Note: projects listed in ``setup_requires`` will NOT be automatically installed on the system where the setup script is being run.
 They are